x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/security-and-compliance/messaging-records-management/default-folders.md

 # Default folders that support Retention Policy Tags

+> [!NOTE]
+> To proactively retain or delete content for information governance in Microsoft 365, we recommend that you use [retention policies and retention labels](https://docs.microsoft.com/microsoft-365/compliance/retention?view=o365-worldwide) from the [Microsoft 365 compliance center](https://compliance.microsoft.com), instead of messaging records management that's described on this page.
+>
+> If you currently use messaging records management, this older feature will continue to work side-by-side with retention policies and retention labels.
+However, we recommend that going forward, you use retention policies and retention labels instead.
+They provide you with a single mechanism to centrally manage both retention and deletion of content across Microsoft 365.

 You can use [Retention tags and retention policies](retention-tags-and-policies.md) to manage email lifecycle.
 Retention Policies contain Retention Tags, which are settings you can use to specify when a message should be automatically moved to the archive or when it should be deleted.

 A Retention Policy Tag (RPT) is a type of retention tag that you can apply to default folders in a mailbox, such as **Inbox** and **Deleted Items**.